yiz228/V6270_Final/README.md

 To view the final report, open the PDF file in the [`Final_Report/`](Final_Report/)  folder.

-To reproduce the report, open the `.Rmd` file in RStudio and knit it to PDF.
+To reproduce the report, open the [`Final_Report/VTPEH 6270 - Final.Rmd`](Final_Report/VTPEH%206270%20-%20Final.Rmd) file in RStudio and knit it to PDF.
 The required dataset and bibliography file are included in the same folder.
 ## How to Run the Shiny App

 1. Download or clone this repository.